alvin-tosh/alvin-tosh/README.md

 - 🤔 Looking for help with Cloud security and Pentesting..

-- 💬 Ask me about Application Design, Cybersecurity ops and Offensive Security.
+- 💬 Ask me about Malware, Threat Intelligence, Cybersecurity and Offensive Security.

 - 📫 Reach me: alvingitonga14@gmail.com anytime!